luisgulo/GrabarPantalla/README.md

 Asistente para Grabar la pantalla con ffmpeg.

+Ahora permite grabar todas las pantallas activa o sólo la primera pantalla !

 Se detiene con un simple clic en el icono de la barra de tareas.

 # ScreenRecording

 Wizard to record the screen with ffmpeg.

+New: Record all active screens or only the first screen !

 It stops with a simple click on the icon in the taskbar.